 Lactose intolerance, alcoholism, anorexia nervosa, adrenal gland problems and hypothyroidism are all reasons for getting enough riboflavin.
-These problems either impair utilisation as in the case of alcoholism and hypothyroidism or create a deficiency.
+These problems either impair utilization as in the case of alcoholism and hypothyroidism or create a deficiency.
 People who are very active physically also need slightly increased amounts of riboflavin.

 1. Riboflavin is always being removed from the body in urine so not getting enough is common in people who are nutritionally challenged.
 Unfortunately when riboflavin is deficient so are its flavoproteins.
-Because flavoproteins help metabolise vitamin B6, niacin and folic acid, the work of these vitamins in the body is also adversely affected.
+Because flavoproteins help metabolize vitamin B6, niacin and folic acid, the work of these vitamins in the body is also adversely affected.

 3. Ariboflavinosis is the name given to riboflavin deficiency.
-Cracked lips, sore throat, inflammation of the lining of the mouth and tongue, dry, scaly skin, fluid in the mucous membranes, itchy bloodshot eyes, and iron deficient anaemia are among the problems that plague us when we don’t get enough riboflavin.
+Cracked lips, sore throat, inflammation of the lining of the mouth and tongue, dry, scaly skin, fluid in the mucous membranes, itchy bloodshot eyes, and iron deficiency anemia are among the problems that plague us when we don’t get enough riboflavin.
 These problems do not occur immediately because the levels of riboflavin in our bodies are tightly regulated so if you find that you’re beginning to experience them you really need to take action.